Pfizer's weak drug pipeline fuels hunger for AstraZeneca

 But Conover said Pfizer needs cost cuts because it will likely generate average annual earnings growth of only 2 percent over the next five years with its existing products, half the average likely growth for other large drugmakers.

-“They have a few potential blockbusters, but not of the magnitude of Merck (MRK.N) or Bristol-Myers (BMY.N),” Conover said, which have strong immuno-oncology programs.
+“They have a few potential blockbusters, but not of the magnitude of Merck or Bristol-Myers,” Conover said, which have strong immuno-oncology programs.
 “So the AstraZeneca deal is really about cost cutting, and Pfizer’s need to increase growth.”

 Alex Arfaei, an analyst with BMO Capital Markets, said a merger with AstraZeneca would provide Pfizer big advantages, such as slashing its tax rate to the 20 percent range, from its current rate of about 27 percent.